PierreTchuente/video-api-service/README.md

 deployment.apps/video-api-service   2/2     2            2           4h28m

 ```

+## Scalability
+The minimum number of pods (containers) replicas running when the service is deployed is 2 and the maximum number is 10.
+The containers have the following resources w:
+ 1. CPU:  2 * 30m
+ 2. Memory: 2 * 105MI
+The Horizontal scalling is based on the cpu utilisation.
+When the sum of running container cpu utilisation reach 90%, the kubernetes HPA
+Will automatically spawn 1 more container to handle the extra load.
+And this will go on aintill the maximum number of Replicas set is reached.
+The whole application can be monitor over time to reach set the correct metrics and maximum container(s) replicas.

 ## Work to be done
 1. Add redis or memcache container for managing user session